-The infamous Hill House was built by a stern, heartless man named Hugh Crain eighty years earlier, and the residence has seen the mysterious deaths of no fewer than four women since that time.
+The infamous Hill House was built by a stern, heartless man named Hugh Crain eighty years earlier for his first wife, and the residence has seen the mysterious deaths of no fewer than four women since that time.

 After arriving at Hill House, Eleanor meets Dr Markway (to whom she is instantly attracted), Luke Sanderson (Russ Tamblyn), sceptical nephew of the current landlord, and Theodora – “just Theodora” (Claire Bloom) – an artist, psychic, and (it is strongly suggested) lesbian with an apparent interest in getting her new roommate to open up.